 Atlantic White Cedar vs Northern White-Cedar

 These two species only overlap in the wild in a small part of New England, but both are widely planted in landscaping.
-Both have scale-like foliage and seed cones that release wind-dispersed seeds.
-They can be easily told apart by their foliage as well as their seed cones; their bark is similar but has some differences.
-Not all trees can be distinguished by bark.
-Both prefer moist conditions, but Atlantic white cedar is more restricted to poorly-drained sites.
-Atlantic white cedar is limited to sites with acidic soils, whereas Northern White Cedar is most likely on more calcium-rich soils.
+Both have scale-like foliage and seed cones releasing wind-dispersed seeds.
+They can be told apart by their foliage arrangement, density, and color, seed cones, and shape.
+Some trees can be distinguished by bark.
+Both prefer moist conditions, but Atlantic white cedar is more restricted to wetlands.
+The two species have no overlap in soil pH, with Atlantic white cedar limited to sites with acidic soils (pH <5.5), whereas Northern White Cedar is most likely on more calcium-rich soils (pH > 5.5.)

 Atlantic White Cedar (Chamaecyparis thyoides) | Northern White-Cedar (Thuja occidentalis) |